ByteRise/coolshell/README.md

 - `echo <text>`: Prints the provided text.
 - `download <package>`: Downloads the specified package using the appropriate package manager.
 - `wsl`: Toggles WSL mode on or off.
+- `purple`: Toggles purple mode on or off.
 - `info`: Prints info of computer
 - `exit`: Exits the shell.